 Ceylon Cinnamon Ground or ‘True Cinnamon’ is the variety used for medicinal and culinary purposes.
 It is a spice obtained from the inner bark of several tree species from the genus Cinnamomum.
 Ceylon Cinnamon is used in both sweet and savoury foods to impart a warm spice flavour.
 In the Middle East, it is commonly paired with meats such as chicken and lamb.
 The term ‘cinnamon’ also refers to its mid-brown colour.

 The Ghost Pepper, also known as bhut jolokia, is the number-3 hottest peppers in the world.
 This hybrid pepper from India’s northeast can be up to five times hotter than a habanero.
-Its capsaicin content is so high that farmers sometimes use them ‘to keep wild elephants away’.
-Ghost Peppers add a fiery blast to chilli or salsa.
-As with any hot pepper, be sure to handle them with great caution.
+Its capsaicin content is so high that farmers sometimes use them ‘to keep wild elephants away’. be sure to handle them with great caution.

 We harvest the Ghost Chillies at their peak ripeness, dry them to lock in flavour, and carefully grind them into a powder for your use.